 Reassessment through resubmission on Independent Study Modules is allowed under certain circumstances.
-For students on taught postgraduate courses or those on Integrated Masters Programmes (where the ISM is worth more than 40 credits), reassessment is only possible where the ISM receives a marginally failing grade (defined in Appendix N).
+For students on taught postgraduate courses or those on Integrated Masters Programmes (where the ISM is worth more than 40 credits), reassessment is only possible where the ISM receives a marginally failing mark between 40 and 49.
 In these cases, the credit value of the reassessment exceeds the normal reassessment limits.
+The student will then have an opportunity to make amendments (as specified in Appendix N) which would enable a passing threshold to be reached.
+The overall ISM module mark after resubmission will be capped at 50.
 Students on Integrated Masters Programmes with ISMs worth up to or exactly 40 credits may be reassessed on ISMs, if the volume of reassessment is available to them within the normal reassessment and compensation rules.
 In each case, consideration should be given to what is realistically possible in terms of revising a substandard dissertation/ project within a limited time frame.